Planets on parade: 5 will be lined up in night sky this week

 WHERE AND WHEN CAN YOU SEE THEM?

 The best day to catch the whole group is Tuesday.
-You’ll want to look to the western horizon right after sunset, said NASA astronomer Bill Cooke.
+You will want to look to the western horizon right after sunset, said NASA astronomer Bill Cooke.

 The planets will stretch from the horizon line to around halfway up the night sky.
-But don’t be late: Mercury and Jupiter will quickly dip below the horizon around half an hour after sunset.
+But do not be late: Mercury and Jupiter will quickly dip below the horizon around half an hour after sunset.

 The five-planet spread can be seen from anywhere on Earth, as long as you have clear skies and a view of the west.